-After a positive PCR test, you should plan to isolate for a minimum of 5 days after your positive test.
+After a positive COVID-19 test, you should plan to isolate for a minimum of 5 days after your positive test.

-After 5 days and once you have been symptom free for 48 hours, this is a good sign that you're no longer infectious and can go back to your daily routine.
+After 5 days and once you have been symptom free for 48 hours, this is a good sign that you are no longer infectious and can go back to your daily routine.

-A negative lateral flow test can give you extra reassurance that you're no longer infectious.
+A negative lateral flow test can give you extra reassurance that you are no longer infectious.

-Some employers or job roles may have different requirements on when you can return to your workplace after a COVID-19 infection.
+Some employers or job roles may have different requirements on when you can return to your workplace after a COVID infection.
 You should check requirements with your employer.

-There are specific requirements for people working in Safe Places, see health and social care providers COVID guidance (Safe Places).
+There are specific requirements for people working in Safe Places.

-If you have a positive test and don't have access to help and support through family or friends, you can call the coronavirus helpline who will be able to support you through the Connect Me service.
+If you have a positive test and don't have access to help and support through family or friends, you can call the coronavirus helpline who will be able to support you.

-If you are unable to work because you are unwell and isolating after a positive test, you may be able to claim
+If you're unable to work because you're unwell and isolating after a positive test, you may be able to claim